OSG Connect requires SSH-key-based logins. You need to follow a two-step process to set up the SSH key to your account.

 Add your public key to the submit host by uploading it to your OSG Connect user profile (via the OSG Connect website).

-After completing the process, you can log in from local machine (your laptop or desktop) to the OSG Connect submit host using ssh:
+After completing the process, you can log in from a local computer (your laptop or desktop) to the OSG Connect submit

 NOTE: Please do not edit the authorized keys file on the submit host (login.osgconnect.net).